Want to Try Selling Handmade Cards?

 - Customers find your work intriguing or beautiful.
 What a lovely compliment!

-- The small business can help you improve your online skills.
+- Small business can help you improve your online skills.

 - You can find new outlets to express yourself.